Singapore International Television: Programming

-SITV had one fixed daily program, News 5 Tonight, at 10:30pm local time.
-The other half-hour was filled by content from other SBC/TCS channels in three languages: English, Mandarin and Malay.
-SIF selected the shows it had for the non-news segments.
-Certain programmes, such as Talking Point, were left out from the schedule, with the channel aiming to attract non-Singaporeans.
-Inside Asia was picked because of its content "from the region on the region".
-The line-up reflected the diversity of Singapore.
+SITV maintained one fixed daily programme, News 5 Tonight, broadcast at 22:30 local time.
+The remaining half-hour of the schedule was filled with material from other SBC/TCS channels in English, Mandarin, and Malay.
+The SIF selected the non-news content, omitting some programmes, such as Talking Point, in an effort to appeal to viewers outside Singapore.
+Inside Asia was included because it offered regional coverage “from the region on the region.”
+Overall, the programming lineup was intended to reflect Singapore’s linguistic and cultural diversity.